runpod/docs/docs/instant-clusters/axolotl.md

 Learn how to deploy an Instant Cluster and use it to fine-tune a large language model (LLM) with [Axolotl](https://axolotl.ai/), a popular framework for working with LLMs.

-For more information on fine-tuning with Axolotl, refer to the [Axolotl documentation](https://github.com/OpenAccess-AI-Collective/axolotl).

-## Step 1: Deploy an Instant Cluster using the web interface
+## Step 1: Deploy an Instant Cluster

 1. Open the [Instant Clusters page](https://www.runpod.io/console/cluster) on the RunPod web interface.
 2. Click **Create Cluster**.